 Virtual reality (VR) is well on its way.

-Google’s Cardboard SDK, part of Android, relies on an average smartphone to be placed into a foldable cardboard headset.
-It proved to the world that next generation VR is possible, portable, and coming soon.
+Google’s Cardboard SDK, part of Android, relies on a smartphone to be placed into a foldable cardboard headset.
+It proved to the world that next generation VR is possible and coming soon.

-In 2019, Android also provided the mobile operating system that powers the incomparable Oculus Quest.
+In 2019, Android also provided the mobile operating system for the Oculus Quest.

 Smartphones Influenced Web Technology Development

-As the entire industry evolved around smartphones, so did web technology development.
+As the entire industry evolved around smartphones, so did web.

-We’ve experienced some very dramatic shifts and innovations in the web.
+We’ve experienced some very dramatic shifts and innovations in web.
 This includes:

 - New browsers replacing legacy ones.

-- Responsive web becoming a de-facto standard for website development.
+- Responsive web becoming standard for web dev.

-- The rise of a new web technology in the form of progressive web apps (PWAs).
+- New web technology in the form of progressive web apps (PWAs).

-In fact, there have been 5 key shifts in web technology development.
+In fact, there have been 5 key shifts in web.

 5 Key Shifts in Web Technology Development

-- Responsive web design has won, organizations clearly understands the value of seamless user experience across mobile and desktop web platforms.
+- Responsive web design has won.
+We now understand the value of seamless UX across mobile and desktop web.

-- Microsoft shifts to open source and retires Edge and other legacy browsers in favor of a chromium-based browser (Edge Insider).
+- Microsoft shifts to open source.
+They retired Edge and other legacy browsers in favor of a chromium-based browser (Edge Insider).

-- Progressive web apps poses a great opportunity for business to unify their source base — and deliver a rich web and mobile experience that closes many gaps between mobile native apps and web apps (offline caching, push notifications, app size, continuous deployment of value, etc.).
+- Progressive web apps pose a great opportunity for businesses to unify their source base.
+And they allow them to deliver a rich web and mobile experience.
+PWAs close many gaps between mobile native apps and web apps.
+These include offline caching, push notifications, app size, continuous deployment of value, and more.

-- Advanced choices of web application development frameworks continuously evolved.
-This includes Ruby on rails, Angular, Django, and Spring.
+- Choices of web application development frameworks continuously evolve.
+These includes Ruby on rails, Angular, Django, and Spring.

 Browser Vendors Embrace DevOps

 Browser vendors are also embracing DevOps.
-And the market is starting to see a more advanced release schedules from browser vendors.
+And the market is seeing more advanced release schedules from browser vendors.

-Such changes require adaptation in both development and testing processes.
-This enables teams to respond to changes in the web technologies and prevent regressions from happening.
+Such changes require adaptation in both dev and testing.
+This enables teams to respond to changes and prevent regressions.

 Changes in WebDriver Technology

-An additional major change that we’ve experienced over the past decade around web technologies is around the WebDriver technology.
+Another change we’ve experienced in the past decade is WebDriver technology.

 Example of running Selenium on Chrome 75 with a W3C Compliant WebDriver.

-To get ready for the next decade of web technologies, DevOps teams ought to be exploring all the above-mentioned trends and changes.
+To get ready for the next decade of web technologies, DevOps teams need to explore these trends and changes.
 They’ll need to seek opportunities to improve and adjust their processes.

 Importance of Security and Accessibility

-Security and accessibility area always top of mind for CIOs and executives.
+Security and accessibility are always top of mind for executives.
 But they were lacking proper attention and investment.
 It’s critical for organizations to prioritize security and compliance.
 They need to make the changes in tools, processes, and skills to ensure compliance of their web applications to both security vulnerabilities as well as accessibility needs.

 Nearly half of security professionals struggle to get developers on board.
 Developers aren’t skilled nor have security throughout the pipeline activities as a priority.